Hell (Father Ted): Plot

 Ted and Dougal are elated when Tom, still transporting raw sewage, offers them a ride.
-However, he accidentally pushes the button to release the sewage, treating the Fathers to a foul drenching.
+However, he accidentally pushes the button to release the sewage, treating the Fathers to a foul drenching, which he apologises for.

 Meanwhile, Jack is later shown on a luxury yacht - as he regains consciousness, he discovers that he is surrounded by "drink" and beautiful "girls" - he has awakened in the company of two of his favourite temptations.

+The credits play over Ted and Dougal in the caravan, playing another ridiculously easy game of hide and seek, with Dougal failing to find Ted.

 Continuity

 Father Jack's regular vocabulary is expanded by one word starting in this episode, with "Girls!" being the new addition.

 Production

 The caravan site is located at Fanore Beach, County Clare, on the west coast of Ireland.

 The writers based the episode on their own childhood experiences.
 The caravan park was based on Graham Linehan's memories of being taken on two-week-long holidays to grim caravan parks where it would always rain and there would be a plentiful supply of children to bully him.
 He would describe it as a "holiday in Hell", hence the episode's title.
 The unusual attractions such as the Magic Road were based on real-life locations Arthur Mathews had visited.

 During the filming of the scene in "Entertaining Father Stone", in which the priests play crazy golf in a rainstorm, which caused the actors to get soaking wet, Dermot Morgan joked that next time the writers would probably get them covered in raw sewage.
 This is the entire reason why the scene where Ted and Dougal are sprayed with sewage was written.
 The actors did not realise that the substance made up to look like sewage was extremely cold; this caused them to run away from it very quickly when it was sprayed on them, and the writers to feel guilty about making them do it.